fjsc/simple-carousel/README.md

 # \<simple-carousel\>

-`<paper-dialog>` is a simple configurable carousel component for Polymer 1.0.
-It provides a simple way to insert HTML content in slides and multiple options to configure their functionality.
+`<simple-carousel>` is a simple configurable carousel component for Polymer 1.0.
+It provides a simple way to insert HTML content in slides and multiple options to configure their functionality and transitions.

 For example, the following code implements the most simple configuration for the carousel: